fblascogarma/google_ads_backend/README.md

 >     ('Mary', 'mary@example.com')
 > ]

 3. Enable your server to send emails so you get the error email alerts.
-Depending on your arragement complexity, you need to add
+Depending on your arragement complexity, you need to add to the [settings.py](https://github.com/fblascogarma/google_ads_backend/blob/main/backend/settings.py) file all of these below.

 > [EMAIL_HOST](https://docs.djangoproject.com/en/4.0/ref/settings/#:~:text=store%20output%20files.-,EMAIL_HOST,-%C2%B6)
 >